Chin Surgery Pre-Operative Information

 Medications to Cease

-- Ibuprofen (Nurofen, Advil) and all anti-inflammatory medications
+- Ibuprofen (Nurofen, Advil) and all other anti-inflammatory medications

 - Naproxen (Naprosyn, Naprogesic)